vollmerm/fungp/README.md

 About this program
 ------------------

+> There are only two hard things in Computer Science: cache invalidation,
+> naming things, and off-by-one errors.
+>
+> --- *Paraphrased from Phil Karlton*

 **fungp** is a genetic programming library implemented in the Clojure programming language.
-It's pronounced fun-gee-pee, for *functional genetic programming*.
+It's pronounced fun-gee-pee, for *functional genetic programming* (or "genetic programming is fun").

 A far more detailed explanation can be found in the core.clj source code.
 It is thoroughly documented.
 An HTML document generated from the source is in the ```docs/``` folder, and [is available hosted on my school's